 look at this.

-this is how one of my oven trays looked like this morning.
+this is what one of my oven trays looked like this morning.

 Than i remembered just yesterday i took my car to the shop for its checkup and besides the checkup itself which cost me 200$, i was told to S.O.S go get new front tires, and i did , because you know safety above all- and there went another 400$.